 Calculating your duty

-If your acquisition is exempt from landholder duty, you still need to lodge a statement and give us the required documentation.
+If your acquisition is exempt from landholder duty or if no duty is payable, you still need to lodge a SmartForm and provide us the required documentation.

 Be sure that all of the details in your documentation are true and correct; giving false or misleading information is a serious offence.